Across the country and around the world, the media is reporting on EMF:

 - Canada’s CBC news investigates parents’ concerns of Wifi in schools and the potential health effects of Wifi on children, while the Toronto City News reports on the dangers of wireless radiation, especially among children.
 To put Canada’s exposure levels into perspective, The Globe and Mail provides a comparison of Canada’s radiofrequency (RF) guidelines with other countries around the world.

 - France’s Le Monde reports on a new law banning wi-fi in child care facilities and restricting wireless infrastructure.
 Here is a translation.
+Going even further, UK’s Metro reports that France has now banned cell phones and tablets from schools serving children and teens between the ages of 3 and 15.
+High schools serving teens 15 and over may choose whether to follow the ban or not.

 - In New Zealand, a parent resigns from her position on a school’s board of trustees when the school board endorses the use of wireless technology, according to the Otago Daily Times.
 Also in New Zealand, aware of the dangers of RF, parents push for wired connections for their children, according to the Rotorua Daily Post.